LibertyDSNP/spec/pages/Messages/Validation.md

 # Message Validation

-All messages included in a batch should be validated to guarantee the message's authenticity, authorization and permissibility.
-Messages should be validated by announcers before being included in a batch file, however clients and indexers should not rely on announcer validation alone.
-Clients and indexers must perform their own validation on incoming messages as well.
+All messages must be validated by announcers before being included in a batch file, however clients and indexers should not rely on announcer validation alone and should perform their own validation on incoming messages as well.

-Validation of messages in this document is defined as a collection of independent checks which may be run in parallel depending on implementation, however all checks are required to pass for a message to be considered valid.
+Message validation in this document is defined as a collection of independent checks which may be run in parallel depending on implementation, however all checks are required to pass for a message to be considered valid.

-Certain validation checks are applicable to all messages types and will be referred to as **General Validation** checks in this document.
-Other validation checks, referred to as **Type Specific Validation** checks, may only be applied to certain message types.
-Additionally, **Optional Validation** checks may be applied depending on particular users' preferences and legal jurisdictions.
+In general, all implementations must validate announcements for correctness against the [DSNP message schema](/Messages/Overview) and authenticity using [their provided signatures](/Messages/Signatures).
+Client and indexer implementations must also validate the activity pub content of applicable messages for correctness with the [Activity Pub schema](https://www.w3.org/TR/activitypub/) and authenticity using the provided content hash.
+Announcers may choose to skip content validation checks in the interest of performance given the high cost of fetching content.

 ## Specification Status